Limit theorems for discrete multitype branching processes counted with a characteristic: Auxiliary results

-For a purely deterministic function $\Phi:\Z\to\C^J$, the next result gives a strong law of large numbers for $(Z_n^{\Phi})_{n\in\mathbb{N}}$, and this can be seen as discrete time analogue of \cite[Theorem 7.2, Theorem 7.3]{jagers}, with slightly stronger assumptions on the characteristic.
-While the proof is an easy exercise that can be deduced from \cite{jagers,iksanov-meiners}, we still include it here for sake of completeness, since we are not aware of such a result in the context of multitype CMJ processes in discrete time. \begin{proposition} Suppose that $\Phi:\Z\to \C^J$ is a deterministic characteristic of dimension $d=1$, and consider the associated branching process $(Z_n^{\Phi})_{n\in\N}$ with this characteristic. \begin{enumerate}[i)] \item If $\sum_{k\in \Z}\|\Phi(k)\|\rho^{-k}<\infty$, then
+For a deterministic function $\Phi:\Z\to\C^{1\times J}$, the next result gives a strong law of large numbers for $(Z_n^{\Phi})_{n\in\N}$, and this can be seen as discrete time analogue of \cite[Theorem 7.2, Theorem 7.3]{jagers}, with slightly stronger assumptions on the characteristic.
+While the proof is an easy exercise that can be deduced from \cite{jagers,iksanov-meiners}, we still include it here for sake of completeness, since we are not aware of such a result in the context of discrete time, multitype CMJ processes counted with some characteristic $\Phi$.
+For a deterministic characteristic $\Phi$, \eqref{eq:main-assum2} is trivially satisfied. \begin{proposition} Under assumptions $(GW1)-(GW3)$, let $\Phi:\Z\to\C^{1\times J}$ be a deterministic characteristic and $(Z_n^{\Phi})_{n\in\N}$ the associated branching process counted with characteristic $\Phi$.
+If $W$ is the scalar random variable from Kesten-Stigum theorem, then the following holds. \begin{enumerate}[i)] \itemsep{0em} \item If $\sum_{k\in \Z}\|\Phi(k)\|\rho^{-k}<\infty$, then for $\sigma^2_\Phi=\sum_{k\in \Z}\Phi(k)\rho^{-k}\mathrm{u}$ we have